microsoft/TypeScript-Website/packages/documentation/copy/en/reference/Type Compatibility.md

 Only members of the target type (`Pet` in this case) are considered when checking for compatibility.

-Be aware, however, that [object literals](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes-func.html#other-important-typescript-types) may only specifiy known properties.
+Be aware, however, that [object literals](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes-func.html#other-important-typescript-types) may only specify known properties.
 For example, because we have explicitly specified that `dog` is of type `Pet`, the following code is invalid:

 ```ts